10 smart moves to make before you retire

 Consider:

-- Paying extra into your bond to reduce long-term interest.
+- Paying extra into your bond to reduce your bond term.

-- Refinancing if it helps reduce your monthly costs.
+- Refinancing A competitive mortgage rate if it helps reduce your monthly costs.

-- Ensuring your mortgage is manageable even during tough times.
+- Having a mortgage that is manageable even during tough times.

 4. Build an emergency fund